 Although I don’t feel the need to seek out every tourist attraction that a city or country has to offer, I do enjoy seeing the sites as time allows.

 If there’s one thing missing for tourists in Colombia, it’s probably a wide range of true tourist attractions as compared to other countries in Latin America.
+However, there are still quite a few interesting experiences and things to do.
 Some of the most popular are…

 While there are certainly other things to do, these are the ones I found that most people tend to visit.